epfl-ada/ada-2021-project-01010/README.md

 12/03: Finalization of the representative diagrams and the links between these diagrams for the project report

-12/10: Final analysis between the rise of climate awareness and societal and environmental facts in society
+12/10: Final analysis between the rise of climate awareness and societal and environmental real facts about global warming

 12/17: Verification of the report as a whole: the clear answer to the questions, link to the subject, the link between the different parts, final analysis, and finalization of the report.